Joseph Gilligan

-Joseph Gilligan (born 7 November 1954) is a male retired British wrestler.
+Joseph "Joe" Gilligan (born 7 November 1954) is a male retired British amateur wrestler.

 Wrestling career

 He competed at the 1972 Summer Olympics and the 1976 Summer Olympics.
 He represented England and won a silver medal in the 68kg lightweight division, at the 1974 British Commonwealth Games in Christchurch, New Zealand.
-Four years later he represented England again and won another silver medal in the same weight class, at the 1978 Commonwealth Games in Edmonton, Alberta, Canada.
-A third appearance for England at the 1982 Commonwealth Games in Brisbane, Queensland, Australia resulted in a fourth place finish.
+Four years later he represented England again and won another silver medal in the same weight class, at the 1978 Commonwealth Games in Edmonton, Canada.
+A third appearance for England at the 1982 Commonwealth Games in Brisbane, Australia resulted in a fourth place finish.

+Gilligan was an eight-times winner of the British Wrestling Championships in 1973, 1974, 1975, 1976, 1978, 1979 1980 and 1982.